You (TV series): Mentorship and parenthood

+In an interview with Elle, Victoria Pedretti said, "She's allowing these relationships outside of herself to give her a sense of purpose.
+Including having a child.
+Instead of finding and being driven by a sense of security and purpose within herself, she gains value from these things instead of seeing herself as enough, just as is.
+I think she and Joe both struggle with this. (...)
+It’s like a product of the trauma they experience as children, and they've never learned to find value outside of themselves, and so will aspire and become greedy and try to fill this never ending void."
+In the same Elle interview, Pedretti discussed how the suburban California setting puts Love into positions where she is expected to perform perfection as a mother and as a wife: "She has this need to represent herself as secure because she knows that being too insecure does come off as unattractive."

 Reception and impact

 Audience viewership

 On January 17, 2019, Netflix announced that the series was on track to be streamed by over 40 million viewers within its first month of release on the streaming platform.
 On December 13, 2019, Netflix announced over 43 million viewers had completed watching the whole season since its release on the service.
 On December 30, 2019, Netflix issued a number of official lists, including the Most Popular TV Shows of 2019.
 The series was among the most viewed in the U.S. market, where You was ranked fifth among series.
 On January 21, 2020, Netflix announced that the second season had been viewed by over 54 million viewers on its service within its first month of release, referring to viewers who had watched at least 2 minutes of one episode.
 According to the year-end summary from Nielsen, You was in the group of top ten most-watched original series in the U.S. market between December 30, 2019, through December 27, 2020, where it ranked tenth based on minutes watched, with a 10.96 billion total minutes of streaming.